meteor/tutorials/README.md

 1. Improve maintainability of the step-by-step git repositories
 2. Create a simple app in this repo to view the tutorials as a standalone thing
-3. Factor out common content into templates to DRY things up